 Next, tell groups to choose one plane and be ready to share the following with the whole class:

 Tell students you have directions for paper airplanes that are similar to the F-22 Raptor and C5-B Galaxy.

-Set up testing stations around the room or outdoor area if it's not too windy.
-Tell students each group will be assigned data to collect (or you might allow groups to choose).
+Set up testing stations around the room or outdoor area, if it's not too windy.
+Tell students that each group will be assigned data to collect (or you might allow groups to choose).
 Ideally, at least two groups will collect the same data.
 Ask the groups to plan their investigation and to identify how they will keep their testing fair.
-Then, ask groups collecting the same type of data to meet to discuss their plan for investigation and fair-test list.
+Then ask groups collecting the same type of data to meet to discuss their plan for investigation and fair-test list.
 Allow groups to make changes to their plans/lists based on feedback provided by another group.

-Students' fair-test lists might include:
+Students' fair-test lists might include the following:

 Ask students to create data tables including title and labels.
-This is a good opportunity to discuss the number of trials and the circumstances that might require students to "redo" a trial (e.g., airplane swooped away by wind, airplane strikes a student).
+This is a good opportunity to discuss the number of trials and the circumstances that might require students to "redo" a trial (e.g., airplane swooped away by wind; airplane strikes a student).
 You might consider asking students to include a space in their tables for observations if you plan to have students record the flights of their paper airplanes.

 Now it's time to make the paper airplanes!